cea-hpc/modules/README.md

 License
 -------

-Modules is distributed under the GNU General Public License version 2 (GPL v2).
+Modules is distributed under the GNU General Public License, either version 2 or (at your option) any later version (GPL v2+).
 Read the file `COPYING.GPLv2` for details.

 Documentation